Parkas, Down or Synthetic Fill Jackets for Winter - Cold Weather Coats

 Extreme cold weather shell layer garments are wind-proof but are not always waterproof, this makes them softer and more pliable in very low temperatures, and may also help keep the cost down.
 Water-resistant is fine if you will not use the garment in extended wet conditions.
 In very cold conditions there's no liquid water about!

-Down - 500 / 600 / 700 / 800 fill.
-"Fill Power" is a measure of the insulating properties of the down.
+Down - 500 / 600 / 700 fill, what's that all about then?.
+This is the "Fill Power", a measure of the insulating properties of the down.
 The higher the number, the higher the quality of the down - generally.
 Take one ounce of down, compress it and then release it - the down will expand and fill up a volume, in cubic inches this is the down's "fill power".
 A high fill power means that the garment will be lighter weight for the same warmth and more compressible if you are going to pack it away in a back pack or similar.

 Down is still the gold standard insulation material for the most extreme conditions being used in the Far North and Far South alike during the winter months.

-As it is so light and compressible it is also used for lightweight jackets/sweaters that provide serious insulation for their low bulk, espicially as they can stuffed into a suprisingly small bag when not used and then quickly brought out when needed.
+As it is so light and compressible it is also used for lightweight jackets/sweaters that provide serious insulation for their low bulk, especially as they can stuffed into a surprisingly small bag when not used and then quickly brought out when needed.